 I often like to squash multiple commits together into a single commit.
-For this, I tend to use the git reset --soft HEAD~n command frequently, where n is the number of commits I'd like to cherrypick.
+For this, I tend to use the git reset --soft HEAD~n

+.
+Not sure why I never thought of this 🤦♂️.
+That said, the rest of the post is still valid to count the number of commits after a commit.
 For a small number of commits, it's easy to just count the number of commits manually.
 However, often I have a long list of commits and counting them all can be tedious.
-To address this, I was looking for a command that would give me the number of commits made after a specific commit, and came across rev-list, combined with the count flag.
+To address this, I was looking for a command that would give me the number of commits made after a specific commit, and came across rev-list

 To count the number of commits made after a specific commit in Git, you can use the following command: